Ecomott-DataAnalytics/VoiceNote/README.md

 - [PyTorch](https://pytorch.org/): An open-source machine learning framework
 - [NVIDIA CUDA](https://developer.nvidia.com/cuda-zone): A GPU computing platform

-We would also like to express our appreciation to the [OpenAI Whisper](https://github.com/openai/whisper) team.
+We would also like to express our appreciation to the team.
 Without their groundbreaking research and publicly released models, this project would not have been possible.

 VoiceNote would not exist without the efforts and dedication of these projects and their contributors.
 We extend our deepest appreciation to the open-source community.